Coronavirus pandemic forces funeral homes, morgues into the frontline fight

 In an effort to grapple with the ascending body count, hospitals have had to call on refrigerated trucks to store the dead.
 Earlier this week, New York City Councilman Mark Levine, who is chair of New York City Council Health Committee, tweeted that the city's parks would potentially be used for "dignified, orderly" burials, but the notion was later squashed by a spokesperson for Mayor Bill de Blasio, who said that officials were only "exploring using Hart Island for temporary burials if the need grows."

 Across the water in neighboring New Jersey, the second most infected state in the country, more than 1,500 people have succumbed to coronavirus in recent weeks.
-According to Stack, the first question they now must ask with every phone call they receive, is,: How did he or she pass?
+According to Stack, the first question they now must ask with every phone call they receive, is: How did he or she pass?
 And they prepare to hear the wincing words, "coronavirus."

 "This leads to a barrage of other questions, both in our office and of the loved ones," he continued.
 "These are questions regarding how long were they sick, their exposure to loved ones, did loved ones self-quarantine?
 Being compassionate and with the family's' feelings in mind, we have to take them at their word."